 A minimum of 24 semester credits (six courses), distributed as follows:

-- 1) Two history core courses: History 300, and 400 or 450. - 2) At least one course from each of two of the departmental concentrations listed under Major Requirements. - 3) At least one course at the 300 level in addition to History 300.
+- Two history core courses: 300, and 400 or 450. - At least one course from any two of the departmental concentrations: Asian history, European history, and history of the Americas. - At least one course at the 300 level, excluding 300.